marywam/Agri-Records-Backend/README.md

 #Create a Database and User
 💡Inside psql, run these commands:
--- Create a new database for your Django project -- CREATE DATABASE  db_name;
+#Create a new database for your Django project
+CREATE DATABASE  db_name;

--- Create a new PostgreSQL user with password -- CREATE USER db_user WITH PASSWORD 'yourpassword';
+#Create a new PostgreSQL user with password
+CREATE USER db_user WITH PASSWORD 'yourpassword';

--- Grant privileges to the new user on the database -- GRANT ALL PRIVILEGES ON DATABASE db_name TO db-user;
+#Grant privileges to the new user on the database
+GRANT ALL PRIVILEGES ON DATABASE db_name TO db-user;

 #Exit psql